Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 What does the service offer ?

-We consist of Occupational Therapist (OT) and Speech and Language Therapist (SLT) who will assess at the patient’s home and then work with the patient to set achievable goals.
+We consist of 2 Occupational Therapists (OT) who will assess at the patient’s home and then work with the patient to set achievable goals.
 Interventions are patient focused and timely.
-The Team work alongside other agencies, such as:
+The Team work alongside other agencies, such as

 - Headway